AsteriskAmpersand/Ice-Experimental/README.md

   - Element Conversion rate for normal weapons increased to 8% (up from 5%).
   - Element Conversion rate for Bowguns increased to 8% (up from 2%).
   > The above changes allow the Alatreon set to perform closer to other element oriented sets.
+- Master's Touch (Set Bonus):
+  - Changed from triggering on critical hits to triggering on hitting weak spots.

 ### ──────────【 Equipment 】────────── ###